Skip to main content

 The number of ophthalmologists in the U.S. has remained stable since 1990, while the number of patients over age 65 will increase 42% by 2030 and 83% by 2050.
 This provider-to-patient imbalance will continue to worsen as 50% of ophthalmologists are older than 50 years old and closer to retirement than training.
 American Academy of Ophthalmology 2022

 From 2020 to 2035, the total ophthalmology supply is projected to decrease by 12% and total demand is projected to increase by 24%, representing a supply and demand mismatch of 30% workforce inadequacy.
+In New Hampshire, which is tied with Vermont as the second oldest state by median age, the supply and demand mismatch is even more strained.
 ScienceDirect 2023

 One optometrist in Oklahoma performed more laser procedures than a group of ophthalmologists.
 MDs exploited that by writing a paper about it.
 However, MDs refused to look at the nationwide data because it showed 13x more Eye MDs required patients to have 3 procedures compared to when Doctors of Optometry perform the same.